 Successful bidders are required to post a minimum deposit of 20% of your total bid price in the form of a Certified or Cashier’s checks IMMEDIATELY after the close of the sale.
 NO CASH, CREDIT CARDS, COMPANY, AGENCY, TRUST OR PERSONAL checks will be accepted.
 Certified or Cashier’s Bank Checks cannot be older than 90 days from date of issue.

 First-time foreclosure sale property buyers will be required to pay on-the-spot the required minimum 20% deposit with certified or cashier’s bank checks at the conclusion of that particular property’s sale.

 The balance of the bid price is due and payable between the 11 and 30 day after a sale.
-The 2017 Lawful Interest of 2.5% is charged on any unpaid balance due starting the 11th day after a sale, until balance is paid.
-You cannot pay the balance, nor are you charged interest for the first ten days AFTER a sale because this is the defendant’s “Right of Redemption” period.
+The 2019 Lawful Interest of 3.5% (2020 is 4.5%) and is charged on any unpaid balance due, starting the 11th day after a sale, until balance is paid.
+You cannot pay the balance, nor are you charged interest for the first ten days AFTER a sale because this is known as the defendant’s “Right of Redemption” period.

 The Hudson County Sheriff's Office only handles county-wide Foreclosure Sales (real property) and Chattel Sales (not real property).
 Property Tax Sales are auctioned by each individual town's tax office.

 If you purchase personal property at the Chattel Sale, the full amount is due at the time of sale.

 The purchaser is responsible for the payment of the NJ Realty Transfer Tax to the County Register.

 The Purchaser must sign an Acknowledgement of Purchase and the Conditions of Sale, which includes this page.
 If the Purchaser fails to comply with any of these Conditions of Sale, the property will be sold a second time and the former Purchaser will be held responsible for all losses and expenses, but will receive no benefit from such sale.